fusepool/fusepool-dlc-projects/README.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-Example Apache Stanbol Component
+Fusepool DLC - Project Support
 ===========

-This is an example Apache Stanbol component.
+Transform a CSV file (FP7 Projects) into RDF triples using SPARQL CONSTRUCT rules.

-To compile the engine run
+To compile the project run

     mvn install